-Most interesting wonders of Oman
+Most interesting landmarks of Oman

 Below are listed the most amazing natural and man made landmarks of Oman.